How to Get into Beacon High School

 What is the acceptance rate for Beacon High School NYC?

 For the purpose of this article, we’re using Beacon as an example of a school that many people want to go to, but that has become increasingly difficult to get into due to the new public high school application process.
-So many students put Beacon as their #1 choice (in the list of 12 schools students submit in 8th grade) that the school now has an admissions rate of only 3%, even though the school has almost 900 students (over 200 per grade).
+So many students put Beacon as their #1 choice (in the list of 12+ schools students submit in 8th grade) that the school now has an admissions rate of only 3%, even though the school has over 1300 students (over 300 per grade).
 That makes Beacon more difficult to get into than Yale University!

 How do I get into Beacon High School NYC?